Sztutowo: History

-As Stutthof, the village became part of the German Empire upon the Prussian-led unification of Germany in 1871.
+Stutthof became part of the German Empire upon the Prussian-led unification of Germany in 1871.
 After the defeat of Imperial Germany in World War I, the village became part of the territory of the Free City of Danzig in accordance with the terms of the 1919 Treaty of Versailles.

 World War II

 At the beginning of World War II in 1939, the Nazis built the Stutthof concentration camp nearby, which received its first prisoners on 2 September that year.
 The village was annexed to Nazi Germany.
 The camp eventually developed into a huge complex with branches throughout northern Poland by the time it was liberated in May 1945 by the Red Army.
 More than 110,000 persons of twenty-five nationalities from nineteen countries were imprisoned, and it is estimated that more than 85,000 of them perished here.
 After the war, the village was reintegrated with Poland.
+The German population fled or was expelled and the village was resettled with Poles.
+In November 1946 the Polonised name Sztutowo was introduced.
 The site of the former Stutthof camp, located to the west of the current village, is now a Polish national museum.